World Patient Safety Day: Background

 Patient safety is a health care discipline that emerged due to the growing complexity of health care systems and the rise of patient harm in health care facilities.
 Patient harm due to adverse events is one of the leading causes of morbidity and mortality worldwide.
 The available evidence suggests that hospitalization in low- and middle-income countries leads to 134 million adverse events annually, which in turn result in 2.6 million deaths.
 In high-income countries, approximately one in ten patients is harmed while receiving hospital care.

 World Patient Safety Day was established in May 2019 when the 72nd World Health Assembly adopted resolution WHA 72.6 on ‘Global action on patient safety’.
 This global campaign builds on a series of annual Global Ministerial Summits on Patient Safety initiated in 2016, as well as the high-level advocacy and commitment of major international and national stakeholders.

 Themes

 Each year is focused on a different theme.

+2026: Safe care for noncommunicable diseases

+The 2026 theme comes with the slogan “Safe care for life!”, It calls for multisectoral and multi-stakeholder action to ensure that no one is harmed while receiving care for NCDs.